edcarp/python-novice-esces/index.md

 ~~~
 {: .source}

-Each number represents the significant wave height in metres, an average over the month.
+Each data value represents the significant wave height in metres, an average over the month.

 For example, value "1.5" at row 7 column 3 of the data set above means that during the seventh month (July) of the first year (1979), the wave height was an average of 2.066 m.